 Regression Analysis of the Portfolio Rebalancing Strategies Tested

-In order to better understand what each of the previous rebalancing strategies are doing to improve risk-adjusted returns, we need to have some method of evaluating the performance.
+In order to better understand what each of the previous rebalancing strategies is doing to improve risk-adjusted returns, we need to have some method of evaluating the performance.
 The reason this might be important is that each rebalancing strategy has a different average stock allocation over time.
-I have listed the average end of month stock allocation from 1/1927 through 4/2017 in the tables, above.
+I have listed the average end-of-month stock allocation from 1/1927 through 4/2017 in the tables, above.
 You can see from the table that each strategy had a successively slightly higher stock allocation.

 Is it possible that the improvement in performance is simply due to a higher than average stock allocation?

 We can’t/shouldn’t create a benchmark for each rebalancing strategy that uses the rebalancing strategies average stock allocation and rebalance back to this target each month.
 The reason for this is that we would be using ex-post allocation averages to compare to ex-ante performance.

 Therefore, I use regression analysis to evaluate each rebalancing strategy.
 Specifically, I did the following: